0%

 • Verification: Does the pattern provide sufficient control and validation mechanisms to meet the required level of reliability for critical outputs?

-Warning: Many developers immediately consider multi-agent systems, believing "more agents equals more intelligence."
-This is a common pitfall.
+Warning: Let me be brutally honest: many of you will immediately jump to "multi-agent systems," thinking "more agents, more intelligence!"
+This is almost always a mistake, a classic engineering pitfall.
 Start with the simplest pattern that solves the problem, then incrementally add complexity only when justified by task requirements or observed limitations.
-Over-engineering with complex patterns for simple tasks incurs unnecessary cost, latency, and debugging overhead.
+Otherwise, you're just racking up API bills and debugging nightmares for no reason.

 #Common Single-Agent Design Patterns